-Here are the four things that your surgeon should consider when choosing your Breast Implant technique.
+Here are the four things that your surgeon should consider when choosing your Breast Implant placement technique.

 1. Aesthetic Considerations

 Each technique produces a different kind of look or aesthetic result.
 For instance, an over the muscle implant will give you a more prominent, obvious and slightly artificial or fake look.
 On the other hand, if you want your implants to look more natural, you can go for a dual-plane or under the muscle option.

 2. Importance of Breast Feeding

 Some women plan to have babies after they have gotten the implants.
 For some people breastfeeding their children is important.
 If that’s the case, discuss it with your surgeon in advance so he/she can choose a suitable technique for you.
 Some techniques will not enable you to breastfeed after having kids so discuss this matter during consultation.

 Your general body composition will play an important role in determining which technique will suit your body best.
 At times, surgeons can go ahead with only one technique.
 The general physiology of the body is the most important deciding factor.

 4. Your Surgeon’s Abilities, Skills Preference

 Some surgeons prefer one technique over the other.
 Look for a surgeon with the right skillset.

 Most people stress about choosing a particular technique for themselves instead of choosing the right surgeon.
 I would suggest spending your time on the latter.